 Remuneration Policy continued Purpose and link to strategy Operation 3 Long-Term Incentive Plan To incentivise value creation over the medium and long term.
 Vesting of shares is dependent on the attainment of performance criteria over a period of at least three years.
 To reward the execution of our strategy.
 To encourage longer-term thinking and planning.
 To align the interests of shareholders and Directors.
 4 Pension Directors appointed from 2013 onwards participate in a money To provide market levels of pension provision. purchase pension scheme or cash equivalent.
-D 6: 5 Benefits To provide market levels of benefits provision.
-Executive Directors receive benefits which typically may include (but are not limited to) private health insurance, life assurance, ill-health insurance protection and a company car allowance.
+5 Benefits Executive Directors receive benefits which typically may include (but 5 To provide market levels of benefits provision. are not limited to) private health insurance, life assurance, ill-health insurance protection and a company car allowance.
 Other benefits may be operated through salary sacrifice.
 The Committee may introduce or remove benefits offered to individuals if it considers it appropriate.
 Where Executive Directors are required to relocate, the Committee may offer additional expatriate benefits, if considered appropriate.
 Company Sharesave Accumulated savings may be used to exercise an option to Gives UK employees an interest in the performance of acquire shares.
 John Menzies shares.
 The option price may be discounted by up to the HMRC approved level (currently 20%).
-Shareholding guidelines Shareholding guidelines for Executive Directors are 200% of salary (built u Annual Remuneration Report. p over time).
-Details of how these operate are set out each year in the , and a control of the control of th Chairman and Non-Executive Director fees The fees for Non-Executive Directors comprise a basic payment To attract Non-Executive Directors of sufficient skills and experience to and additional payments for being Chairman of a Committee or a fulfil the role.
-Committee member, or the Senior Independent Director.
-Differential fee levels may be paid for Non-Executive Directors depending on the skills, experience, nationality and responsibilities of the individual.
+Shareholding guidelines Shareholding guidelines for Executive Directors are 200% of salary (built up n avartima).
+Datails of how those aparate are set out each year in the Annual Remuneration Report. pover time).
+Details of now these operate are second each year in the Chairman and Non-Executive Director fees The fees for Non-Executive Directors comprise a basic payment To attract Non-Executive Directors of sufficient skills and experience to fulfil the role. and additional payments for being Chairman of a Committee or a Committee member, or the Senior Independent Director.
+Differential Tutil tile fole. fee levels may be paid for Non-Executive Directors depending on the skills, experience, nationality and responsibilities of the individual.
 The Chairman is eligible for a single fee for all services to the Group.
 Non-Executive Directors are not eligible to participate in any John Menzies incentive plans.
 Non-Executive Directors fees are reviewed periodically by the Board, with reference to external benchmarking.

-Thakimamambalgrane value is 100% of Salary. using one or more of relative TSR, Group EPS performance, Return On Capital Employed or any other Group financial measure and divisional performance measures.
+Maximum opportunity Performance metrics Maximum annual grant value is 100% of salary.
+Performance criteria are reviewed and set at the start of each award, using one or more of relative TSR, Group EPS performance, Return On Capital Employed or any other Group financial measure and divisional performance measures.
 Given the difference in responsibilities between the Board Directors, the weightings and measures may vary between participating Executive Directors.
 For example, heads of divisions will typically have a portion of award based on the performance of their division.
 No more than 25% of the award vests on the attainment of threshold target.
 Directors appointed from 2013 onwards receive a pension contribution of up to 20% of salary.
 None.
 The Committee may determine that executives may receive a cash supplement of up to 20% of salary in lieu of pension.
 The car allowance is currently £13,361.
 None.
 The cost of providing other benefits, including health insurance and life assurance, may vary from year-to-year.
 Therefore it is not practical to define a maximum level for these or any other benefits.
 The level of any relocation benefits, allowances and expenses will depend on the specific circumstances.
 There is no overall maximum level of benefits.
 Monthly contribution of up to the HMRC approved limit over a three or five year period.
 None.